Male and Female He Created Them

 For this reason, Scripture elsewhere condemns the blurring of gender distinctions.
 For example, Deuteronomy 22:5 states that “a woman shall not wear a man’s garment, nor shall a man put on a woman’s cloak, for whoever does these things is an abomination to the LORD your God.”
 The abiding principle, with different applications in various cultures, is that women should not attempt to look like men and vice versa.
 Similarly in the New Testament, Paul tells the Corinthians that when praying or prophesying in public worship, men and women should don attire appropriate to their respective genders (1 Corinthians 11:4-10).
 The norm for God’s people is to celebrate and not obscure God-given gender distinctions.

 The biblical teaching is a marked departure from modern notions that gender is merely chosen, felt, or can be “reassigned” surgically.
 Gender is assigned by God, and it displays His marvelous creativity.
 Of course, in a fallen world there are tragic instances in which people experience feelings of dissatisfaction regarding their God-given genders.
 And some are born with both male and female sex organs or with irregular configurations of their sex chromosomes.
-But far from overturning traditional classifications of gender, these unfortunate conditions underscore the goodness of the God-assigned norm: “Male and female he created them.”
+Some would say that these variances demonstrate the artificiality of gender classifications.
+To the contrary, they serve to place the goodness of God's gender norms in sharp relief.

 Given the pervasive challenge to this conception of gender, Christians have a responsibility to educate themselves regarding the biblical and medical realities, and take a stand when governments or businesses attempt to dismiss biological gender distinctions as discriminatory or degrading.
 Human happiness and even survival depend on embracing maleness and femaleness.